 S4S offer a full range of orthodontic appliances.
 Below is a list of some of the devices we provide, and our laboratory technicians are happy to discuss any individual case requirements.
 A full range of colours and designs are available on request.

 To request a free information pack, please click below.

-With no metal components, they are much more subtle in appearance than standard retainers.
+With no metal components, they are much more subtle in appearance than standard retainers and help maintain the new position of the teeth.

 Our new addition to clear retainers, DURATAIN is our ultra-strength retainer that delivers.

-Enhanced strength, greater clarity, and stress relaxation resistance, DURATAIN lasts longer and stays clearer.
+With enhanced strength, greater clarity, and stress relaxation resistance, DURATAIN lasts longer and stays clearer.
+Click below to learn more and request a free information pack.

 Bonded (fixed) Retainer